 Reading newspapers to prepare for the general paper

-One piece of preparation advice in the Diploma in Translation Handbook for Candidates is: “candidates are expected to read widely and keep abreast of current affairs so that they are not daunted by unfamiliar cultural references”.
+One piece of preparation advice the CIOL offers its candidates is that they’re expected to read widely and keep abreast of current affairs so that they are not daunted by unfamiliar cultural references.

 So, read as many quality publications as you can in both languages.